despresc/hasbrain/README.md

 - the data tape is two-way infinite and all cells are initialized to 0
 - increment and decrement operations are performed modulo 256, so in particular overflow and underflow are not errors
-- the input list is an infinite stream of values
+- the input list is an infinite stream of values, and insufficient input is extended with 0 values as needed

 ## Possible future improvements